EikeDehling/spark-log-analysis/readme.md

 		print("{0:<32} -> {1:>12}".format(action, count))
 ```

 As you can see, the boilerplate code is gone and with just a few lines we were able to get the information we wanted to know!
+Even though this example is simple, it shows the basics of how to program spark.
+Have fun!

 ## Running